-The Blue Whale of Catoosa is one of Route 66's most well-known attractions.
-This roadside icon was built By Hugh Davis between 1970 and 1972 as an anniversary present for his wife, and it's now part of the Mother Road's lore.
+The Blue Whale of Catoosa is one of the most well-known roadside attractions on old Route 66.
+This icon was built by Hugh Davis between 1970 and 1972 as an anniversary gift for his wife, who collected whale figurines.
+It's now part of the Mother Road's lore.

-You can visit The Blue Whale of Catoosa for free, and if you want to help keep that toothy smile white and that concrete skin blue, you can buy souvenirs at the stand or you can donate.
+You can visit the Blue Whale of Catoosa for free, and if you want to help keep that toothy smile white and that concrete skin blue, you can buy souvenirs at the stand.
 What began as an anniversary present became a gift to the community, and to anyone who drives by.